pbo-dpb/PEAT--OEDP/src/assets/note_en.md

 ## General notes

-To create this tool and the database underlying it, PBO collected data for 69 departments from 2006-07 to2022-23.
+To create this tool and the database underlying it, PBO collected data for 69 departments from 2006-07 to 2022-23.
 In 2022-23, this represented 99.3  per cent of FTEs employed by the federal public service and 96  percent of overall personnel spending.

 For the purpose of this tool and its' accompanying reports:
 1. Federal employees include all Canadian Forces and RCMP employees but exclude employees of non-agent Crown corporations and parliamentary entities (aside from our own).